jecolasurdo/go-chaining/README.md

  - Because Go doesn't support method overloading, I had to deal with some degree of method expansion.
    - Due to this, giving the methods names that are descriptive while also not too wordy or long was extremely difficult.
    - A constant battle began in trying to find a good balance between method name clarity and the expressiveness of the code consuming the methods.
-   - In the end, I don't think I got either of those things to a good poin
+   - In the end, I don't think I got either of those things to a good point